 |[The outward route runs along the narrow ridge left in between the railway cutting and coastal cliffs]|

 Name: Walk: Clifftop hop to Dunskey Castle ★★★☆☆

 Length: 2 km / 1 mile

 Ascent: 60 metres

 Points of interest: Portpatrick; Dunskey Castle

-Route: Start - Dunskey Castle via coast path - Portpatrick via old railway line - start
+Route: Car park - Dunskey Castle via coast path - Portpatrick via old railway line - start

 Terrain: Clear paths with lots of steps near start.

 Wildlife today: Adder basking on the path near the castle, fulmars and other seabirds around the cliffs, fish in Portpatrick harbour.